lawrenceevalyn/THE-DISS/README.md

 * I really like the Gothic

 # To Do
-* Read 18thC texts voraciously, to inform my guy intuition of the period
+* Read 18thC texts voraciously, to inform my gut intuition of the period
-* Use ESTC data for model the decade 1789-99
+* Use ESTC data to model the decade 1789-99

 # Research Log

+## March 7, 2017

+I think it's introducing needless confusion to be trying to think of things as "chapters" at this stage -- my chapters will need to be shaped by my results!

+Instead, to make sure I'm still "writing up as I go", I'll focus on describing each individual experiment and just shove it all into chapter 3 to be organized and subdivided later.

 ## Feb 27 2017